 By now, most of us know that plants should be watered deeply and less often.
 But, how many times have you watered your plant thoroughly only to discover it felt dried out the next morning?
 The answer lies in the structure and texture of your particular potting mix and how long it takes for the different particles to absorb water.

 You may have noticed occasionally a build-up of what looks like salt on the ‘soil’ surface.
 As potting mix decomposes, it creates more minerals, especially salt, that over time cause the plant to decline.
 The water you’re using can contribute to this problem, too.
 While your houseplant may have started out in the greenhouse with a healthy mix of minerals, over time, salt build-up can spell disaster for plant health.
 Much like when we eat more food than we need.

-To prevent this problem, you need to flush your plants regularly with water to help wash the salts and additional minerals away.
+To prevent this problem, it’s important to flush plants regularly with water to help wash the salts and additional minerals away.
 Happily, this is also the most effective way to water.
 Place your plants in the sink and irrigate them slowly for up to a minute (gradually, not full-on from the spigot.)
 This will enable the salts and other accumulated minerals to wash through the soil and on out through the drainage holes.